FranciscoOnt/checkout-sdk-js/docs/interfaces/styleoptions.md

 Base styling applied to the iframe.
 All styling extends from this style.

-Base styling applied to the iframe.
-All styling extends from this style.

 ___

 ### `Optional` error

 • **error**? : *[CssProperties](cssproperties.md)*

-Styling applied when a field fails validation.

 Styling applied when a field fails validation.